43ravens/NEMO_Nowcast/docs/architecture/manager.rst

 When the manager starts up it connects to the manager port of the :ref:`MessageBroker`.
 The manager spends most of its time listening for message from workers.
-It also has an internal scheduler that facilitates the launch of workers at a specific time of day.
-However,
-most workers are launched as a result of a :kbd:`success` message from another worker.
+Most workers are launched as a result of a :kbd:`success` message from another worker.
+For special cases in which a worker's launch time depends on factors outside of the nowcast system (such as the availability of atmospheric forcing model product files) the :ref:`ScheduledWorkers` process  facilitates the launch of workers at a specific time of day.

 When the manager receives a message from a worker it checks the :ref:`MessageRegistryConfig` to confirm that the worker is registered, and that the type of message the worker is sending is registered.